kschab/scattering-dyadic-characteristic-modes/README.md

 preFEKOfileName (char/string): provides the prefix for naming of all the FEKO files created by the wrapper.
 By default, preFEKOfilaName = 'characteristicModeEvaluation'

 storeTempData (logical value): provides information to the wrapper whether the most time consuming data (columns of scattering dyadic) should be saved during the evaluation.
 This provides an useful backup if something goes wrong.
 By default, storeTempData = true

+Iterative solver "feko_icm.m" has many parameters to be chosen.
+They can all be set up before calling "feko_icm.m", see Ex4 and Ex5.
+The parameters are: options.nModes (integer): the number of modes iteratively constructured with precision "options.relativeError"

+options.relativeError (double): relative precision taken into account for constructing first "options.nModes" modes

+options.adaIters (integer): the frequency spectrum is iteratively refined at placed where the modes rapidly change their modal significance.
+This parameters controls the number of iterations.

+options.adaMSmax (double): if the modal significance changes more than "adaMSmax" between two consecutive frequency points, a new frequency sample is added.

+options.eigSolver (char/string): either 'std' for standard solver or 'subs' for substructure solver

 ## Examples